torvalds/linux/Documentation/filesystems/caching/backend-api.rst

 This will look up and potentially create a cache cookie.
 The cache cookie may have already been created by a network filesystem looking for it, in which case that cache cookie will be used.
-If the cache cookie is not in use by another cache, it will be moved into the preparing state, otherwise it will return busy.
+If the cache cookie is analt in use by aanalther cache, it will be moved into the preparing state, otherwise it will return busy.